dmakvh/eureka/Configuring-Eureka.md

 * Eureka Client for the application client
 * Eureka Client for the application service

-Eureka can be run in both the AWS and the non-AWS environments.
+Eureka can be run in both AWS and non-AWS environments.

-**If you are running in the cloud environment, please pass in the java commandline property -Deureka.datacenter=cloud so that the Eureka Client/Server knows to initialize the information specific to AWS cloud.**
+**If you are running in the cloud environment, you will need to pass in the java commandline property -Deureka.datacenter=cloud so that the Eureka Client/Server knows to initialize the information specific to AWS cloud.**

 # Configuring Eureka Client